Yes, it’s summer. And yes, your kids and teachers are on a break from school.

-We talked to those on the education frontlines to get tips on the most meaningful ways to help now, and as we look ahead.
+We too reached out to those on the education frontlines to get tips on the most meaningful ways to help now, and as we look ahead.
+Below, what we learned.

 3. KEEP KIDS READING